Quokka

 • Quokkas were called ‘Short-tailed Scrub Wallabies’ by early naturists but we now prefer the first nation’s name of ‘Quokka’.

-Here in South Australia you can have your very own quokka encounter with our friendly hand-raised quokkas.
-You can book a private wildlife encounter with our Quokkas at Animals Anonymous headquarters or have our mobile team come to you.
+Here in South Australia, quokkas aren’t encountered in the wild.
+However you can book a private wildlife encounter to meet our friendly quokkas at Animals Anonymous HQ or have our mobile education team come to you!